AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Make sure the file uploaded.

-### Exercise 1 - Create a new presentation based on a Word document
+### Task 1: Create a new presentation based on a Word document

+In this task, you will use Copilot in PowerPoint to generate a draft presentation by uploading the Chai Tea promotion plan Word document and applying a design template.

 1. Navigate back to [M365 Copilot](https://m365.cloud.microsoft/apps/?auth=2).